codemagic-ci-cd/codemagic-docs/content/migration-guides/migrating-from-github-actions.md

 If you're considering switching from GitHub Actions to Codemagic for a more streamlined CI/CD workflow for your mobile-focused apps, particularly for Flutter apps, this guide will help you understand Codemagic's key features and how you can quickly transition from your GitHub Actions setup.

 ## Why consider migrating?
 GitHub Actions is a powerful automation tool that allows you to build, test, and deploy your applications right from GitHub.
-However, if you're working on Flutter or mobile-focused applications, you should find Codemagic more beneficial.
-As a dedicated CI/CD for Flutter and Mobile, Codemagic provides a set of predefined workflows and out-of-the-box configurations tailored for Flutter, Native iOS/Android and React Native app development.
+However, if you're working on Flutter or mobile-focused applications, you could find Codemagic more beneficial.
+As a dedicated CI/CD for Flutter and mobile apps, Codemagic provides a set of predefined workflows and out-of-the-box configurations tailored for Flutter, Native iOS/Android and React Native app development.

 By moving to Codemagic, you benefit from:

+- Streamlined Flutter-specific workflows.
 - No need to manually script CI/CD workflows.
-- Streamlined Flutter-specific workflows.
 - Pre-configured testing, building, and deployment workflows.
 - Automated code signing and app store distribution.